SomrajRoySarkar/Second-Brain-Assistant/README.md

 ## Dependencies

 Key libraries used:
-- `cohere` — For AI-powered conversation
+- `google-generativeai` — For AI-powered conversation with Gemini
 - `rich` — For a beautiful terminal interface
 - `googletrans` — For translation features
 - `requests` — For web and API calls
 - `python-dotenv` — For environment variable management
 - `langdetect` — For language detection
+- `reportlab` — For PDF report generation
+- `beautifulsoup4` — For web scraping and content extraction

 Install all dependencies with:
 ```bash